-A service for sending messages of up to 160 characters (224 characters if using a 5-bit mode) to mobile phones that use Global System for Mobile (GSM) communication.
+A service for sending messages of up to 160 characters (224 characters if using a 5-bit mode) to mobile phones.

 SIGNATURE

 A method that is used or adopted by a document originator to identify himself or herself, which is either accepted by the recipient or its use is customary under the circumstances.